infertux/bashcov/README.md

 After a bit of parsing, it sends results through _simplecov_ which generates an awesome HTML report.

 And of course, you can take the most of _simplecov_ by adding a `.simplecov` file in your project's root (like [this](https://github.com/infertux/bashcov/blob/master/spec/test_app/.simplecov)).

+## Todo

+- YARD doc
+- semver
+- see if we could implement some features of Gcov

 ## License